 Curator: Rachel Wacker

-Project: Artwork from downtown artists is curated and displayed in the streetscape at the southeast corner of Minnesota and 6th Streets.
+Project: Artwork from downtown artists was curated and displayed in the streetscape at the southeast corner of Minnesota and 6th Streets.

 Uplift balloon installation